fredimachado/NCafe/README.md

 Also, when we move to a database, we'll need to save checkpoints, so when we restart the projection service we can tell EventStore that we only care about events from a specific position in the stream.
 Saving the version should be enough.

-### Query

-This is the simplest part of the system.
-The handlers will use a read model repository to return one or more items from the query database (in-memory for now).
-The data from this database comes from a projection service, described above.

 ## How to run

 In order to run the solution, you need the following: